bartekmotyl/simple-video-cutter/README.md

 [Japanese](doc/screenshots/screenshot_ja.png)
 [Chinese (simplified)](doc/screenshots/screenshot_zhcn.png)

-Translations are mostly machine based by DeepL.
+Translations are mostly machine based (DeepL).
 Please contact me if you can help to improve translations in your language.

 ## Goal